joesingo/thesis/README.md

 # Trustworthiness and Expertise: Social Choice and Logic-based Perspectives

 This repository contains the LaTeX source for my PhD thesis.
+The [final PDF version is here](/thesis.pdf).

 ## Abstract